The scaling limit of the interface of the continuous-space symbiotic branching model: Appendix

-For processes which are c\`adl\`ag but not continuous, we will instead use the weaker \emph{Meyer-Zheng `pseudo-path' topology} on $D_{[0,\infty)}(E)$.
-Introduced in \cite{MZ84} for $E=\R$ and extended to general separable metric spaces in \cite{Kurtz91}, it provides rather convenient criteria of relative compactness on the space of `pseudo-paths' and the embedded space of c\`adl\`ag trajectories.
-To describe the Meyer-Zheng topology, following \cite{MZ84}, let $\lambda (dt):= \exp(-t)\, dt$ and let $w(t), t \in [0,\infty)$ be an $E$-valued Borel function.
-Then, a `pseudo-path' corresponding to $w$ is the probability law $\psi_w$ on $[0, \infty) \times E$ given as the image measure of $\lambda$ under the mapping $ t \mapsto (t, w(t))$.
-Note that two functions which are equal Lebesgue-a.e.\ give rise to the same pseudo-path.
-Further $w \mapsto \psi_w$ is one-to-one on the space of c\`adl\`ag paths $D_{[0,\infty)}(E)$, and thus yields an embedding of $D_{[0,\infty)}(E)$ into the space of probability measures on $[0, \infty) \times E$.
+For processes which are c\`adl\`ag but not continuous, we will instead use the weaker \emph{Meyer--Zheng ``pseudo-path'' topology} on $D_{[0,\infty)}(E)$.
+To describe the Meyer--Zheng topology, introduced in \cite{MZ84}, let $\lambda(dt):= \exp(-t) \,dt$, and let $w(t), t \in [0,\infty)$ be an $E$-valued Borel function.
+Then, a ``pseudo-path'' corresponding to $w$ is the probability law $\psi_w$ on $[0, \infty) \times E$ given as the image measure of $\lambda$ under the mapping $ t \mapsto(t, w(t))$.
+Note that two functions which are equal Lebesgue-a.e. give rise to the same pseudo-path.
+Further $w \mapsto\psi_w$ is one-to-one on the space of c\`adl\`ag paths $D_{[0,\infty)}(E)$, and thus yields an embedding of $D_{[0,\infty )}(E)$ into the space of probability measures on $[0, \infty) \times E$.
 The induced topology on $D_{[0,\infty)}$ is then called the pseudo-path topology.
-Very conveniently, the pseudo-path topology is just given by convergence in Lebesgue measure (see \cite[Lemma~1]{MZ84}).
+Very conveniently, convergence in this topology is equivalent to convergence in Lebesgue measure; see \cite{MZ84}, Lemma~1.

+For $E=\R$, \cite{MZ84}, Theorem~4, provides a rather convenient sufficient condition for relative compactness of a sequence of stochastic processes on $D_{[0,\infty)}(E)$ equipped with this topology.
+The condition can be stated as follows: If $(X^\ssup{n}_t)_{t\ge0}$, $n\in\N$ is a sequence of c\`adl\`ag real-valued stochastic processes, with $(X^\ssup{n}_t)_{t\ge0}$ adapted to a filtration $(\calF^\ssup {n})_{t\ge0}$, then Meyer and Zheng require that

+for all $T>0$.
+Here $V_T(X^\ssup{n}):=\sup\E [\sum_i\llvert \E [X^\ssup {n}_{t_{i+1}}-X_{t_i}^\ssup{n} | \calF^\ssup{n}_{t_i}]\rrvert ]$, where the $\sup$ is taken over all partitions of the interval $[0,T]$, denotes the conditional variation of $X^\ssup{n}$ up to time $T$.
+In \cite{Kurtz91}, this tightness criterion was extended to processes taking values in general separable metric spaces $E$, which is the version we need for our measure-valued processes.
+In fact, by \cite{Kurtz91}, Corollary~1.4, we only have to check condition \eqref{MZ condition} for the coordinate processes and in addition a compact containment condition in order to obtain tightness of our measure-valued processes in the pseudopath topology (which again is equivalent to the topology of convergence in Lebesgue measure).\footnote {Note, however, that the main result in \cite{Kurtz91} is much stronger than just an extension of the Meyer--Zheng tightness criterion to a general state space $E$.
+Also note that in \cite{Kurtz91}, equation (1.7), there seems to be missing a term $\sup_{s\le t}\E[|f_i\circ X_s^\ssup{n}|]$; cf. equation (1.2).}